rupeshtiwari/rupeshtiwari/README.md

 ![](https://github.com/rupeshtiwari/rupeshtiwari/blob/master/docs/Rupesh%20linked%20in%20Banner%20.jpeg?raw=true)

-> Hi, I am a Sr. Software/Solution Architect, professional trainer, Pluralsight author, speaker, blogger and YouTuber.
+> Hi, I am a Microsoft Certified Sr. Software/Solution Architect.
+Currently focusing on Azure cloud solution architecture.
+I am also a professional trainer, Pluralsight author, speaker, blogger and YouTuber.
 I am passionate about problem solving and learning new technologies.
 I help students and professionals to become Full Stack Software Developer in less than a year!
 I am the founder of Fullstackmaster.net.

 **Here is what I offer to freshers and developers!**